TEAM

 Althea Bock-Hughes, Graduate student

-Thea is a fourth-year graduate student in the Molecular Metabolism & Nutrition program who joined the Macleod Lab in 2020.
+Thea is a senior graduate student in the Molecular Metabolism & Nutrition program who joined the Macleod Lab in 2020.
 Thea researches the role of BNIP3 in the liver where she has shown a role for BNIP3 in preventing lipid accumulation and in metabolic zonation in the liver.
-Her current work is focused on understanding how BNIP3 modulates lipid droplet turnover at the autolysosome.
+Her research is focused on understanding how BNIP3 modulates lipid droplet turnover at the autolysosome in the liver where she explores organelle interactions in primary hepatocytes using state of the art high resolution imaging by confocal microscopy.
+Her work was rewarded with a F31 fellowship from NIDDK in 2024.
 Thea is also a trained opera singer and along with Leah, is a BTS music fan!

 Leah Ziolkowski, Graduate student

-Leah is a third-year graduate student in the Molecular Metabolism and Nutrition program who joined the Macleod Lab in 2021.
+Leah is a senior graduate student in the Molecular Metabolism and Nutrition program who joined the Macleod Lab in 2021.
 Leah researches the role of the ATF4 transcription factor and the integrated stess response in pancreatic ductal adenocarcinoma using novel mouse models where she has revealed novel roles for ATF4 in both initiation of PDAC and in PDAC tumor maintenance.
+Leah was awarded a F31 fellowship from NCI in 2024 for her exciting research discoveries.
 Leah is an avid BTS fan!

 Alumni